DFE-Digital/access-your-teaching-qualifications/app/views/static/privacy.md

 (TRA)](https://www.gov.uk/government/organisations/teaching-regulation-agency/about),
 an executive agency of the Department for Education (DfE).

-Our service allows anyone to access their teaching certificates.
+Our service allows anyone to access their teaching qualifications.

 For the purpose of data protection legislation, DfE is the data controller for the data we hold and process.